DataDog/hiring-engineers/answers.md

     -   min_collection_interval: 45
 ```

-As the instructions said and as the documentations reads, you can change the minimum collection interval by specifying a number of seconds (45).
+As the instructions said and as the documentation read, you can change the minimum collection interval by specifying a number of seconds (45).
 In this case the my_metric metric could be collected every 45 seconds.
 I ran into some issues finding the checks.d folder as well as the conf.d folder and I'd recommend putting a corresponding file structure map on these parts of the docs that rely on the datadog-agent file structure that shows the user where all of these important folders are located.

 ## Visualizing Data

 Next up was creating a time board via the API.
-I noticed via the docs that in order to use the API I not only needed my API key, which was automatically generated for me when I signed up for datadog but I also needed to have an application key in order to write to my datadog app.
+I noticed via the docs that in order to use the API I not only needed my API key, which was automatically generated for me when I signed up for Datadog but I also needed to have an application key in order to write to my Datadog app.
 So I generated a new application key to be used in my ruby script via the Integrations > API tab:

 ![install agent](https://raw.githubusercontent.com/bmcilhenny/hiring-engineers/master/images/app_key.png)